 Today, the original Helvetica family consists of 34 different font weights.
 20 weights are available in Central European versions, supporting the languages of Central and Eastern Europe.
 20 weights are also available in Cyrillic versions, and four are available in Greek versions.

-Many customers ask us what good non-Latin typefaces can be mixed with Helvetica World.
-Fortunately, Helvetica World already includes Greek, Cyrillic and a specially-designed Hebrew in its OpenType character set.
-But Linotype also offers a number of CJK fonts that can be matched with Helvetica World.
+Many customers ask us what good non-Latin typefaces can be mixed with Helvetica.
+Fortunately, Helvetica already has Greek and Cyrillic versions, and

 Helvetica didn’t start out with that name.
 The story of Helvetica began in the fall of 1956 in the small Swiss town of Münchenstein.
 This is where Eduard Hoffmann, managing director of the Haas Type Foundry, commissioned Max Miedinger to draw a typeface that would unseat a popular family offered by one his company’s competitors.

 Miedinger, who was an artist and graphic designer before training as a typesetter, came up with a design based on Hoffmann’s instructions, and by the summer or 1957, produced a new sans serif typeface which was given the name “Neue Haas Grotesk.”
 Simply translated this meant “New Haas Sans Serif.”